mcostalba/scoutfish/README.md

 ##### pass

 This rule matches any position.
-It is used mainly for debugging purposes.
+It is used mainly for debugging purposes or as a part of a more complex condition (see streaks).

     {"pass": "" }